initpy/go-book/pointers.rst

 number of new variables differs on each execution of your program?

-The answer is *runtime allocation*: your program will *allocate* some memory to store some data while it is runing.
+The answer is *runtime allocation*: your program will *allocate* some memory to store some data while it is running.

 .. _function-new: